joyboseroy/indus_decipher/README.md

 survive discount values from, say, 0.5 to 0.9) has not been run yet and would be a reasonable next step before treating +0.143 bits as a precise number rather than a directionally clear one.

+## Where the complexity ladder stops: order 3, not further (so far)

+The natural follow-up to the order-3 finding is whether it keeps going: does real data still show an edge at order 4 over a null that already has real order-1 AND order-2 dependency baked in? `data/permutation_nulls.py` gained a `trigram_markov_null` generator for exactly this (same design as `bigram_markov_null`, one order higher, with backoff to bigram then unigram statistics for the many order-2 contexts too sparse to estimate directly, the generation-side version of the same sparsity problem Kneser-Ney solves on the evaluation side).

+The result at order 4 is not a clean three-way split the way order 3 was.
+All four corpora (real, trigram-order null, bigram-order null, adversarial null) show small NEGATIVE gains, ranging from -0.045 to -0.142 bits.
+Real data's own order-4 gain (-0.088) sits in between the trigram-order null's (-0.045, closest to zero of the four) and the two nulls lacking real order-2 dependency (-0.140, -0.142).
+There is no validated positive signal here: real data does not clearly separate from a null that already has real order-1-and-2 structure built in, the way it clearly separated from bigram-only and no-dependency nulls at order 3.

+Read plainly: this project's evidence for real sequential structure is validated specifically at order 3, and genuinely inconclusive, not refuted, at order 4 and beyond.
+Building 4-gram and 5-gram null generators to chase this further is probably not worth the effort without a specific reason to expect a real order-4 effect first; the data as it currently stands is most simply read as saturating around order 3.
+If a future finding (a structural or archaeological hypothesis) predicts a specific order-4+ pattern, that would be a reason to revisit this with a targeted test rather than another blind extension of the curve.

 Run it yourself with `python3 experiments/dependency_order_curve.py`.